 The Declaration of Candidacy must be completed and returned to the Registrar of Voters who issued it.
-It must be received in the Registrar's office no later than March 1, 2010 at 6 p.m.
+It must be received in the Registrar's office no later than March 12, 2010 at 5 p.m.
 (E.C. § 8020)

-Within five days, the Registrar of Voters will check the nomination documents and forward them to the Secretary of State for filing.
+Within five days, the Registrar of Voters will check the nomination documents and either forward them to the Secretary of State for filing, or file them in the Registrar's office.
 (E.C. §§ 8021, 8082)